Stiffer alginate gels deposit more efficiently in microchannel flows: Analytical Models

-Calcium and alginate concentrations affect the shear stress at ablation ($\Delta P_{Abl}$) in a similar way.
-At lower concentrations of either alginate or cross-linker, more pressure and thus more shear stress is required to remove the deposit from the wall of the channel (Fig.~\ref{fig:Calcium Normalized Shear Stress}, \ref{fig:Concentrations normalized shear stress}).
-At high concentrations of alginate in particular, the gel is able to withstand very little stress before ablation.
+As seen in Fig.s ~\ref{fig:Calcium Normalized Shear Stress} and \ref{fig:Concentrations normalized shear stress}, $C_{Ca^{2+}}$ and $C_{Gel}$ affect the shear stress at ablation in a similar way.
+At lower concentrations of either cross-linker or gel, more pressure and thus more shear stress is required to remove the deposit from the wall of the channel.
+As $C_{Ca2+}$ increases by a factor of 20, the mean $\sigma/\sigma_0$ decreases from $4.47$ to $2.1$.
+The decrease in $\sigma/\sigma_0$ with $C_{Gel}$ is a similar scale, decreasing from $2.21$ to $1.07$ as $C_{Gel}$ increases by an order of magnitude.
+At high $C_{Gel}$ in particular, the gel is able to withstand very little stress before ablation: $\sigma$ is only $\sim 7$ \% larger than $\sigma_0$.

-At first glance, a similar trend appears when varying flow rates, with faster flow rates withstanding less shear stress than slower flow rates.
-The normalized shear stress at ablation varies from an average of $1.44 \pm 0.016$ to $1.07 \pm 0.003$ for the cases of 1.2 $\mu$L/min and 12 $\mu$L/min respectively (Fig~\ref{fig:Flow rate normalized shear stress}).
-However, since the baseline shear stress is proportionally higher at the higher flow rates, the absolute shear stress experienced by the gel at ablation is an order of magnitude higher for gel deposits forming at $Q=12 \mu$L/min versus 1.2 $\mu$L/min, $39.6\pm0.13$ Pa versus $5.35\pm0.06$ Pa (Fig.~\ref{fig:Flow rate shear stress}).
+At first glance, a similar trend appears when varying flow rates, with gel deposits formed in faster flow rates withstanding less shear stress than those formed in slower flow rates, as seen in Fig~\ref{fig:Flow rate normalized shear stress}.
+The normalized shear stress at ablation decreases slightly, from an average of $1.44 \pm 0.016$ to $1.07 \pm 0.003$ for the cases of 1.2 $\mu$L/min and 12 $\mu$L/min respectively.
+However, since the baseline shear stress is proportionally higher at higher flow rates, the absolute shear stress experienced by the gel at ablation is an order of magnitude higher for gel deposits that form at $Q=12 \mu$ L / min versus 1.2 $\mu$ L / min, as seen in Fig.~\ref{fig:Flow rate shear stress}. $\sigma = 39.6\pm0.13$ Pa at $Q=12 \mu$ L / min, while $\sigma = 5.35\pm0.06$ Pa at $Q=1.2 \mu$ L / min.
 Thus, faster flow rates produce gel deposits which are more resistant to ablation.